michael-benedetti/codebreaker-2021/task-7/README.md

 ...
 ```

 `strace` produces a ton of interesting syscall information for us, to include the above calls to open, and our failed socket connection as we suspected.
 We will need a way to continue past this point in our dynamic analysis.
 We have a couple options at our disposal:  We could modify the return value of the call to `higwbxbrkvcvt` to trick the program into thinking it had a successful connection.
 We could also redirect connection attempts to the target ip to localhost where we have a waiting netcat listener.
-Let's go with the former.
+Let's go with the latter.

 To do so, we'll leverage `iptables`, which we'll need to ensure our docker configuration supports.
 For `iptables` to work, we need our container to run in privileged mode and have access to the `NET_ADMIN` capability.
 Exit out of the container and re-run it with the following: